-The Doctor of Physical Therapy Program at the University of Florida supports the mission and goals of the College and the Physical Therapy Department with the ultimate purpose of preserving, promoting, and improving the health and well-being of populations, communities, and individuals.
-Our values of excellence, diversity, integrity, respect for human dignity, teamwork, and social responsibility serve as the pillars of our faculty’s educational philosophy and are reflected in our Program goals.
+The Doctor of Physical Therapy Program at the University of Florida supports the mission and goals of the college and the Department of Physical Therapy with the ultimate purpose of preserving, promoting, and improving the health and well-being of populations, communities, and individuals.
+Our values of excellence, diversity, integrity, respect for human dignity, teamwork, and social responsibility serve as the pillars of our faculty’s educational philosophy and are reflected in our program goals.

 We believe that:

 - Physical therapists are essential members of the healthcare team who maintain, restore, and improve movement, activity, and health enabling individuals of all ages to have optimal functioning and quality of life while ensuring patient safety and applying evidence to provide efficient and effective care.
 (APTA 2011)